breathofaether/LeafThrough/README.md

 # LeafThrough

-Leaf-through is a web application that assists users in discovering and rediscovering their favorite books.
+Leaf-through is a react.js application that assists users in discovering and rediscovering their favorite books.
 It provides functionalities for searching for books online, manually adding them to a list, receiving a surprise book recommendation from the list, and exploring a curated selection of new books.

 ## Features